VitalYOU

 32, Software Developer

-I sat on the website for about three weeks before booking. $1,295 is not a small amount of money.
+I sat on the website for about three weeks before booking.
+It's not a small amount of money.
 But then I added up what I'd already spent on random supplements, wellness apps, and a naturopath visit over the past year and it was honestly more than that, with no actual data behind any of it.
 At least this was a doctor looking at real bloodwork.
 The report alone justified the cost for me.

 Lisa